Clinical Decision Aid for nirsevimab (Beyfortus) in infants and children 7 months up to 24 months of age who remain at risk of severe RSV disease

 Text alternative

-1. If yes, is the infant or child entering their second and subsequent RSV season and has it been 6 months since the last does of nirsevimab?
+2. Question: Is the child entering their second or subsequent RSV season and has it been 6 months since the last dose of nirsevimab?

-1. If yes, does the infant or child have one of the following risk conditions:
+3. Risk assessment: Does the infant have any of the following risk conditions?

 • Preterm birth <32 weeks gestational age